timofeysie/acknowledge/notes/Core Java.md

 The main differences between synchronized and volatile are:

-a-  primitive variable may be declared volatile (whereas you can't synchronize on a primitive with synchronized);
+- a primitive variable may be declared volatile (whereas you can't synchronize on a primitive with synchronized);
 - an access to a volatile variable never has the potential to block: we're only ever doing a simple read or write, so unlike a synchronized block we will never hold on to any lock;
 - because accessing a volatile variable never holds a lock, it is not suitable for cases where we want to read-update-write as an atomic operation (unless we're prepared to "miss an update");
 - a volatile variable that is an object reference may be null (because you're effectively synchronizing on the reference, not the actual object).